MichelangeloAloisio/mRNAseq_pipeline/00_mRNAseq_pipeline_De_Bellis.md

 # mRNAseq_pipeline used at IRCCS Saverio De Bellis
 The RNA-seq Full pipeline used in the scientific paper titled "Transcriptomic pathway discovery in Diarrhea-Predominant Irritable Bowel Syndrome: A causal network inference approach" is available in this repository.
-The full pipeline is composed of XXX steps:
+The full pipeline is composed of 10 steps:

 ### STEP_1 Download fastq files from Gene Expression Omnibus (GEO) using SRA toolkit version 3.0.0
 prefetch -v -O path_output SRR_ID